testomatio/reporter/docs/frameworks.md

 > 📐 When used with [Testomat.io Application](https://app.testomat.io) it is recommended to import automated tests first via [check-tests](https://github.com/testomatio/check-tests#cli).
 To create items on the fly set `TESTOMATIO_CREATE=1` env variable.

-Add a reporter to Playwright config:
+Add a reporter to the Playwright config:

 ```javascript
 reporter: [